johnwarden/jonathanwarden.com/content/social-protocols/understanding-bridge-based-ranking/index.md

 The Community Notes Documentation explains that the algorithm favors notes that are rated highly by users across a "[diversity of perspectives](https://communitynotes.twitter.com/guide/en/contributing/diversity-of-perspectives)".
 But as I show in this article, it is somewhat more accurate to say that the note must be highly rated **regardless of diversity of perspective**.

 The algorithm works by attempting to explain *why* a post receives the ratings it does: how many upvotes are due to users left-wing or right-wing biases, and how many are due to other factors.
-In online forum dominated by right-wing users, posts that support a right-wing worldview will tend to get more upvotes.
-But the algorithm can explain those extra upvotes as a consequence of users' overall right-wing bias, and then estimate how many upvotes a post would receive if that bias didn't exist.
+For example, in an online forum dominated by right-wing users, posts that support a right-wing worldview will obviously tend to get more upvotes.
+The algorithm estimates how many of those extra upvotes are a consequence of users' right-wing bias, and how many upvotes a post would receive if that bias didn't exist.

 ### Extracting Information